ntu-aris/caric/index.md

 ## 3.1.
 Procedure

-The results will be announced at the CDC 2023 Workshop on *Autonomous Unmanned Systems Technologies and Applications*.
+If you are interested please join the challenge.
 The procedure is as follows:

 * Sign up for the challenge via the following [form](https://docs.google.com/forms/d/e/1FAIpQLSfpaBQUJmdi6etYXH5t0bj7R-TWuU_11-lUlEfKzcUrz9Cdyw/viewform).
 * Read through the description of CARIC software stacks in the the remaining of this website.
 Do notice the [rules](#61-ground-rules) on the CARI schemes.